 Although the NCS was not restarted, NICMOS proposals were solicited for Cycles 18 and 19.
 Based upon assessments of those proposals and the efforts required to recommission NCS and NICMOS, no proposals were selected and the NCS has remained off.
-NICMOS proposals are not being solicited for Cycle 22.
+Therefore, NICMOS proposals are no longer being solicited.